 Versatile and practical, they allow ventilation even in the rain, thanks to their inclined openings that prevent water infiltration.
 Perfect for areas like the kitchen or long trips in all weather conditions.

-Often sold with an interior frame including blind and blackout, they represent the best option for converted vehicles (and are often those used in motorhomes and converted vans by major manufacturers).
+Often sold with an interior frame including blind and blackout, they represent the best option for converted vehicles (and are often those used in motorhomes and Campervans by major manufacturers)

 👉 Tip: If you plan off-road or frequent trips, favor models resistant to vibrations and shocks.